f4z3r/cil_project/README.md

                         additional optional arguments
   -v, --verbose         provide verbose output
-  -vv, --very_verbose   provide even more verbose output
+  -vv, --very_verbose   provide even more verbose output -q, --quiet           provide next to no output to console
 ```

 Right now simply run `run.py -v -g` in order to augment the training set on your local machine.